[Python3] Outputting JMeter execution results to a Google Spreadsheet [gspread]

 #!/usr/bin/python3 import gspread import json import csv import sys import itertools # Specify the secret key with an absolute path SECRETJSON = "/usr/local/jmeter/bin/sacred-drive.json" # Define the spreadsheet key SPREADSHEET_KEY = 'xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx' ############################################################################## ## Functions # Number and character converter def num2alpha(num): if num<=26: return chr(64+num) elif num%26==0: return num2alpha(num//26-1)+chr(90) else: return num2alpha(num//26)+chr(64+num%26) ####################################################################### ## Authentication # Promises from oauth2client.service_account import ServiceAccountCredentials scope = ['https://spreadsheets.google.com/feeds','https://www.googleapis.com/auth/drive'] # Define the downloaded json file credentials = ServiceAccountCredentials.from_json_keyfile_name(SECRETJSON, scope) # Log in to Google API gc = gspread.authorize(credentials) # Open sheet 1 of the spreadsheet worksheet = gc.open_by_key(SPREADSHEET_KEY).sheet1 ################################################################################## ## Processing # Get command line arguments args = sys.argv csvfile = args[1] # Assign the contents of the CSV file to an array with open(csvfile) as fp: results_list_ex = list(csv.reader(fp)) # Convert a 2D array to a 1D array results_list = list(itertools.chain.from_iterable(results_list_ex)) # Initialize the count variable COUNT_NUM = 1 # Search for blank rows while str(len(worksheet.cell(COUNT_NUM, 1).value)) != "0": COUNT_NUM += 1 # Specify the range to edit cell_list = worksheet.range('A'+str(COUNT_NUM)+':'+num2alpha(len(results_list))+str(COUNT_NUM)) # Assign the results_list array to cell_list for i,cell in enumerate(cell_list): cell.value = results_list[i] # Save the results worksheet.update_cells(cell_list)

-The following two points must be adjusted appropriately for your environment.
+The following two points need to be adjusted to suit your environment:

-・Specify the key of the sheet to output the results in "SPREADSHEET_KEY".
+• Specify the key of the sheet where the results will be output in "SPREADSHEET_KEY".

 This Python script will be used in the shell script described below